LucasWiman90/RogueLike/README.md

 # RogueLike
-Repository for RogueLike project in C
+Repository for my RogueLike project in C

 To be able to compile and run the file, you need ncurses installed